rizveeredwan/MSCLM-A/README.md

 'processing time': 1.15625
 }
 ```
 In each suggestion, first value indicates the log probability of the complete sentence if this suggestion is added.
 The second value is the suggestion. ``</s>`` indicates sentence completion is expected. 'processing time' indicates the time in seconds to perform the disk based query.
+See more at (./test_result.txt).

 ## Useful links
 - KENLM: https://github.com/kpu/kenlm